verochan/HighScoreBoardProject/README.md

 ###The High Score Board Project
 This project features a group of rows with users'scores and a form where a new score can be submitted, when a new one is submitted the rows are reordered.
 It uses React, JSX and Babel.
+The project is live on http://komikiro.com/highscoreboardproject/

 ###Installation